The views expressed by the host on this program documented to be almost always right 99.6 percent of the time.

 So guess what?

-This is from David Fredoso at the Washington Examiner.
+The latest news here, this is from David Fredoso at the Washington Examiner.

-A Wall Street Journal is reporting that Obama is seriously considering offering only half-hearted support to Meek, a black Democrat.
+A Wall Street Journal is reporting that Obama is seriously considering offering only half-hearted support to Meek, a black Democrat, the only serious black candidate for the Senate this year.

-The White House told the Democrats the president's supporting his party's likely nominee, but the Democrats came away from the conversations thinking the White House might be open to discussing that level of passion that it would put behind Mr. Meek's candidacy, according to people familiar with the conversations.
+The White House told the Democrats the president's supporting his party's likely nominee, but the Democrats came away from the conversations, thinking the White House might be open to discussing that level of passion that it would put behind Mr. Meek's candidacy, according to people familiar with the conversations.

 Christ also appears to be speaking with Senate Majority Leader Dingy Harry, which should be taken as a sign of where he will caucus if he wins his Senate seat.